Get Sunderland AFC news straight to your phone with our new WhatsApp channel

 The Sunderland Echo’s SAFC team has launched a new WhatsApp channel to help you keep up-to-date with all things red and white.

-Ahead of the summer transfer deadline day - which sees the window close at 11pm on Friday, August 30th - fans can keep up to speed with the latest incomings and outgoings via our new channel.
+With Sunderland enjoying a stunning start to the new season and with the summer transfer window now closed, fans can still keep up to speed with the latest team, injury and club news via our new channel.

 Our SAFC team will be bringing you all the latest transfer news plus we’ll have our in-depth and unrivalled matchday coverage from the Championship fixtures over the course of the season, with Regis Le Bris’ Sunderland tenure off to a stunning start with SAFC unbeaten league leaders.